sheng09/PHYS3070-6070-Lastest/Basics/README.md

 - Windows
     - If have not, please download and install [OpenSSH](https://www.mls-software.com/files/setupssh-8.5p1-1.exe).
     - Run a new `cmd` from Start, and run commands below.
     (**Note!!!** Please replace the 9000 with your four digits listed in the table below.
-Please replace the account name `student01` with yours listed in the table below.)
+Please replace the user name `student01` with yours listed in the table below.)
         ```bash
         ssh -N -L 8000:localhost:9000 student01@compute2.rses.anu.edu.au
         ```